 Common pitfalls

 - Assuming Memory extends context within a chat.
-It does not.
+It does not, and it costs a little of your window.

 - Re-uploading the same PDF in every new message.
 Each upload is fresh tokens.